Isrealade/terraform-aws-vpc/README.md

 }
 ```

-> Public subnets now have **per-AZ route tables** for better scalability and fault isolation.
+> Public subnets share a single route table to the IGW.
 NAT Gateways are deployed one per AZ.

 ---